matrix-org/matrix-spec-proposals/proposals/2582-remove-mimetype-from-encrypted-file.md

 ## Potential issues
-Some clients might depend on this?
+Some clients might depend on this.
+However, as of August 2021, all known clients have been confirmed to not use this.